aled1027/2pc/README.md

 ```

 ## Miscellaneous Details
-- Values encoded with signed little-endian, where least signficant bit is on the left.
+- Values encoded with signed little-endian where least signficant bit is on the left.
 - wdbc
-    - multiplied by `10**17`
+    - inputs multiplied by `10**17`
     - used `num_len = 55`
 - credit
-    - multiplied by `10**18`
+    - inputs multiplied by `10**18`
     - used `num_len = 58`